hafsa390/bootcamp_innovative_skill/README.md

-This repo contains the answer of the bootcamp questions
+This repo contains the answer of the bootcamp entrance exam questions